How OCR Helps Organize and Search Bulk Scanned Documents: A Developer's Guide

 5. User can click and drag to select text like a normal document!

-Part 9: Full-Text Search with Highlighting
+Step 9: Implement Full-Text Search with Highlight Navigation

 Search Implementation